 - Significantly faster return to daily living (our patients have been able to return to work in two weeks versus three months)

 - Reduced risk for cognitive problems

-However, because the procedure is less invasive, it presents an option for some patients who may otherwise be considered too high-risk or compromised to undergo the traditional CABG surgery.
-These include older patients and those with chronic obstructive pulmonary disease or COPD.
+Patients who may otherwise be considered too high-risk or compromised to undergo the traditional CABG surgery may be able to benefit from this less invasive procedure.
+These patients include those who are older or those suffering from chronic obstructive pulmonary disease.

-If you’ve been diagnosed with a heart disease and are recommended for surgery, we encourage you to meet with one of our nationally recognized surgeons to learn about all your options–including this minimally invasive procedure.
+If you’ve been diagnosed with a heart disease and your doctor has recommended surgery, we encourage you to meet with one of our nationally recognized surgeons.
+They’ll be able to walk you through all of your options, including this minimally invasive procedure.